List of Neighbours characters introduced in 1987: Malcolm Clarke

-Malcolm Clarke, played by Noel Trevarthen, made his first screen appearance on 23 November 1987 and departed on 25 November 1988.
-Malcolm is characterised as a unreliable father and a loner who unwilling to adapt to family life.
+Malcolm Clarke, played by Noel Trevarthen, made his first appearance on 23 November 1987 and departed on 25 November 1988.
+Malcolm is characterised as an unreliable father and a loner who unwilling to adapt to family life.
 Malcolm had previously been married to Eileen Clarke (Myra De Groot) and they had a son, Des (Paul Keane).
 In their backstory, it details that Malcolm left Eileen and had another child Sally Wells (Rowena Mohr) and again abandoned his family.
 Writers explored this by introducing Sally into the series in search of her father which concluded with his arrival in Erinsborough.
 Mohr has revealed Malcolm did not know that Sally existed because her mother Kate had kept her pregnancy a secret.
 Writers had recently introcued Sally into the series and she was concealing her true identity while working in a coffee shop.
 Mohr explained that Sally was "underhanded" but wanted to find her father.
 She lies to Des, but when he learns the truth and that she wants to track down Malcolm, "he doesn't want to know".
 Sally successfully locates Malcom and arranges a family reunion.

 Trevarthen told Coral O'Connor writing for the Daily Mirror that "he is not a reliable bloke.
 Malcolm is a carpenter.
 A very ordinary bloke who wants to be alone.
 He doesn't want to see his son and grandson, but gets pushed into it when his daughter comes looking for him."
 Malcolm later reunites with Eileen and they agree to remarry.
 Patrice Fidgeon from TV Week reported that their wedding would not happen because of Eileen's "overbearing" ways.
 On-screen Eileen is so fixated on conducting the wedding her way that Malcolm changes his mind.
 The story ended with Malcolm abandoning his family once again as he jilts Eileen.

 Malcolm is Des' estranged father.
 He arrives after his daughter, Sally tracks him down.
-Des and his mother Eileen (Eileen De Groot) are reluctant to see him as he abandoned them early in Des' life.
+Des and his mother, Eileen are reluctant to see him as he abandoned them early in Des' life.
 After some initial frostiness, Malcolm woos Eileen successfully and she agrees to give him a second chance and they decide to remarry.
 However, Malcolm jilts Eileen on their wedding day and she has a breakdown.
 Malcolm, racked with guilt then gives Eileen tickets he wins on a television quiz show for a holiday in Europe.
 He returns to Erinsborough several months later with a new girlfriend, Leanne Sterling (May Lloyd) and reveals he has sold his house in order to fund her expensive tastes and asks Des to pretend his house is Malcolm's.
 Leanne is far more interested in Des and constantly flirts with him and denies it to Malcolm.
 Eventually, Des exposes the lies and Leanne leaves.
 Malcolm leaves to tour Australia after Des wins him a caravan in a game show.